Who wants your product the most?

 - Verify assumptions before spending time and money.

-- Grow an audience that want to hear about your vision.
+- Grow an audience that wants to hear about your vision.

 - Pinpoint how much your customers are willing to spend.